L-byte0/CRUD/README.md

 ---------------------------------------
 ## Usuario 1
 1. Usuario :LOU12
-2. Contraseñe: contraseña
+2. Contraseña: contraseña
 ## Usuario 2
-1-  Usuario: TYPU14
+1. Usuario: TYPU14
 2. Contraseña: nueva2
 ---------------------------------------
 Boton Guardar